Program length: 3-12 weeks

 Location: Phoenix, Arizona

 This clinical rotation program prepares students for a career as a certified clinical perfusionist (CCP).
-You'll receive hands-on learning in the operating room and attend lectures on an assortment of perfusion-related topics.
+You'll receive hands-on learning with the heart lung machine, left ventricular assist devices, ECMO, and other perfusion modalities.

 Graduation and certification